robenkleene/design-references/blender/blender-dispersion.md

 5. Create two "Add Shader" to sum the "BSDF" output of each of the "Glass BSDF".
 6. Select all of the nodes, except for the "Material Output", and hit `^G` to move them to a node group.
 7. From the "Group Input" in the node group, drag from the socket to the "Roughness" socket of each "Glass BSDF".
+8. From the "Group Input" in the node group, drag from the next socket to the "Normal" socket of each "Glass BSDF".
+9. Add a "Math" node and drag from two more sockets into the "Value" sockets of the "Math" node (in the same top to bottom order).
+10. With the "Group Input" selected, type `n` to show the sidebar, and select the "Node" tab.
+In the table, rename the top socket to "IOR" and the bottom socket to "Dispersion".
+11. Connect the "Value" output socket of the "Math" node to the "IOR" input socket of the top "Glass BSDF" node (red).